bmalnar/TrafficSignClassificationSDCN/writeup.md

 Image correctly classified: 25_roadwork.jpg as class 25 Image correctly classified: 25_roadwork_2.jpg as class 25**
 ```

+We can see that the model accuracy on these new images is **75%** (6 out of 8 classfied correctly).
+This number is lower than the accuracy of 94.6% achieved on the test dataset, but we only have 8 images here, which may be statistically not significant enough to compare the two numbers.

 The reason why the images `17_noentry.png` and `23_slippery.png` are not correctly classified is most likely due to the fact that these images do not just show the traffic sign in a zoomed-in kind of way, but they also have substantial area around the signs, which show branches and leaves.
 The training dataset, on the other hand, shows only traffic sign images where the signs occupy the entire area of the images, and nothing else is shown.
 So the model learns to recognize the signs only in the absence of other content.
 That is why I think `17_noentry.jpg` is classified incorrectly, but `17_noentry_crop.jpg` is classified correctly.
 The latter image shows the same sign as the former, but simply the content around the sign itself has been removed.
 The situation is the same with `23_slippery.jpg` and `23_slippery_crop.jpg`.